-The Board is also guided by the latest “Statement on Risk Management and Internal Control – Guidelines for Directors of Listed Issuers” issued by the Task Force on Internal Control with the support and endorsement of the Bursa Securities and Principle 6 of the Malaysian Code on Corporate Governance 2012 (the Code).
+The Board is also guided by the latest “Statement on Risk Management and Internal Control – Guidelines for Directors of Listed Issuers” issued by the Task Force on Internal Control with the support and endorsement of the Bursa Securities and Principle B of the Malaysian Code on Corporate Governance (“the Code”) – Risk Management and Internal Control Framework.

-The Board affirms its responsibility to maintain a sound system of internal control and risk management to safeguard the Group’s investments and assets.
-The system will provide reasonable assurance in ensuring the effectiveness and efficiency of operations,reliability of financial reporting and compliance with applicable laws and regulations.
+The Board affirms its responsibility to maintain a sound system of internal control and risk management to safeguard its investments and assets.
+The system will provide reasonable assurance in ensuring the effectiveness and efficiency of operations, reliability of financial reporting and compliance with applicable laws and regulations.

 However, due to inherent limitations of any system of internal control and risk management, it should be noted that the system is designed to manage rather than to eliminate the risk of failure to achieve the objectives.
 Therefore, any system of internal control for that matter could only provide a reasonable and not complete assurance against any material misstatement or omission.

 The Board is assisted by the Internal Auditors and Management to identify, approve, and implement policies and procedures on risk management and internal control.
-Management identifies and evaluates the risks faced by the Group and designs, implements and monitors an appropriate system of internal control in line with the policies approved by the Board.
+Management identifies and evaluates the risks faced, designs, implements and monitors an appropriate system of internal control in line with the policies approved by the Board.

-The Board with the assistance of the Audit Committee and Internal Auditors, RSM Corporate Consulting (Malaysia) Sdn Bhd (RSM), continuously review existing risks and identify new risks that the Group faces.
-In addition, the management action plans that manage such risks are also being reviewed to ensure its adequacy.
+The Board with the assistance of the Audit Committee and Internal Auditors, RSM Corporate Consulting (Malaysia) Sdn Bhd (“RSM”), continuously review existing risks and identify new risks that the Group faces.
+In addition, the Management’s action plans that manage such risks are also being reviewed by the Audit Committee to ensure its adequacy.

 RISK MANAGEMENT FRAMEWORK